buddycloud/buddycloud.com/slate/source/includes/_api-discovery.md

 > The data variable will have the Buddycloud server address.
 For example `buddycloud.example.com`

+API discovery takes care of finding the API endpoint to use for each domain running Buddycloud services.

-Usually mobile apps will hardcode the API.
-However if you are designing an application where users on multiple Buddycloud sites should log in, you need to be able to discover the API for each user's domain.
-For example `juliet@capulet.lit` will connect to `https://buddycloud.capulet.lit/api` and romeo@montague.lit use, `https://montague.lit/buddycloud/api`.
+Usually mobile apps will hardcode the API URL (e.g. `https://api.twitter.com/1.1/`) .
+However if your application is designed for users on multiple Buddycloud it's necessary to discover the API URL for each user's domain.

+For example:

+* `juliet@capulet.lit` connects to the Capulet Buddycloud API using `https://buddycloud.capulet.lit/api`.
+* `romeo@montague.lit` connects to the Montague Buddycloud API using `https://montague.lit/buddycloud/api`.

-To find out the API for a domain,
+To find the API for a users domain:

-- clients query for the `TXT` record of `_buddycloud-api._tcp.buddycloud.org`.
-The results return an [IANA service record](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=buddycloud).
+- clients query for the `TXT` record of `_buddycloud-api._tcp.buddycloud.org.`.
+- The results return an [IANA service record](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=buddycloud).

 Parameter | Description        | Example
 ----------|--------------------|----------